wp-plugins/google-one/readme.txt

 * Bugfix : The bug of position in the admin menu is fixed.

 == Upgrade Notice ==

+= V1.2.4 =
+Ability to use the current site language for Google +1 button (Using Multilanguage by BestWebSoft).

 = V1.2.3 =
 Ability to restore settings to defaults.